-Unlike the rest of the country, Canada’s North was never entirely conquered by Europeans, who considered much of the land undesirable.
-The population of the Northwest Territories and Nunavut are thus still majority aboriginal, while the Yukon has the country’s largest per-capita aboriginal community, comprising around 23 per cent of the population.
-Many of these residents retain cultures and traditions that have remained unchanged for centuries, and in some very rural communities, subsistence hunter-gatherer lifestyles are still practised.
+Unlike the rest of the country, Canada’s North had very low levels of European settlement, as they considered much of the land undesirable.
+The populations of the Northwest Territories and Nunavut are thus still majority aboriginal, while in Yukon around 23 per cent of the population is aboriginal.
+Many of these indigenous peoples, known as Inuit, retain cultures and traditions that have remained unchanged for centuries, and in some rural communities, subsistence hunter-gatherer lifestyles are still practiced.

 Today, the combined population of the three northern territories is just under 120,000, a number below the capacity of some sports arenas.
 The cold climate and general isolation of the region continues to make it an unpopular place to live, work, or visit, which has caused difficulties for those born there.

-The Government of Canada has become more sensitive to the plight of the North in recent decades, with federal subsidies for northern education, infrastructure, healthcare, social programs, and aboriginal cultural renewal rising dramatically.
-Though the geographic realities of the isolated region will always present an obstacle to true development, there is some hope that recent discoveries of oil, natural gas, and diamonds could help usher in an era of economic opportunity — if managed properly.
+The Government of Canada has become more sensitive to the plight of the North in recent decades, and federal subsidies for northern education, infrastructure, healthcare, social programs, and aboriginal cultural renewal have risen dramatically.
+Though the geographic realities of the isolated region will always present an obstacle to substantial development, there is some hope that recent discoveries of oil, natural gas, and diamonds could help usher in an era of economic opportunity if managed properly.

 Territory vs. Province — what’s the difference?

-Historically, the difference between a Canadian “province” and a “territory” was that territories were run by Ottawa, while provinces had self-government.
-Then, after self-governance was granted, the only real distinction was that territorial governments could not charge nor collect royalties on natural resources — but Ottawa could.
-This was in turn abolished through so-called “devolution” reforms in the 2000s, meaning there are now basically no meaningful differences at all beyond name.
+Historically, the difference between a Canadian “province” and a “territory” was that territories were run by Ottawa, while provinces had democratic self-government.
+After self-governance was granted to the territories in the 1970s, the only real distinction was that territorial governments could not charge nor collect royalties on their natural resources — only Ottawa could.
+This was in turn abolished through so-called “devolution” reforms in the 2000s, meaning there are now basically no meaningful differences between a province and a territory beyond name.

 The territorial legislatures of Nunavut and the Northwest Territories are also distinct in that they are strictly non-partisan, meaning all members are elected without political party affiliation.
 The territorial premier and his cabinet, in turn, are elected by the legislature as a whole, rather than being appointed from the majority party faction in traditional British parliamentary style.
 This is sometimes known as consensus-style government, since it places greater emphasis on making decisions through the entire legislature, rather than just one faction of it.